KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 ## Offering Privacy to Other Cryptocurrencies

-Jumblr can provide privacy to any cryptocurrency that is connected to the Komodo ecosystem, as BarterDEX is natively integrated.
+Jumblr can provide privacy to any cryptocurrency that is connected to the Komodo ecosystem, as AtomicDEX is natively integrated.
 Currently, the user is required to perform the first and final steps of trading in the Jumblr process of non-KMD cryptocurrencies.
 In the long term, however, Jumblr is capable of fully automating the process.
 We await larger adoption to complete the non-KMD automation features.

-### The Current Jumblr Process: Manual non-KMD to KMD Trading on BarterDEX
+### The Current Jumblr Process: Manual non-KMD to KMD Trading on AtomicDEX

-Overall, to provide privacy to a non-KMD cryptocurrency in the Komodo ecosystem, that currency must first be traded on BarterDEX into KMD.
+Overall, to provide privacy to a non-KMD cryptocurrency in the Komodo ecosystem, that currency must first be traded on AtomicDEX into KMD.
 Once the underlying value is held as KMD in a `<KMDaddress>`, Jumblr can complete its work.
-Upon completion, the anonymized KMD is then exchanged on BarterDEX again for the relevant non-KMD cryptocurrency and returned to a secret address of the user’s choosing.
+Upon completion, the anonymized KMD is then exchanged on AtomicDEX again for the relevant non-KMD cryptocurrency and returned to a secret address of the user’s choosing.

-At present, while BarterDEX is in its early stages, we are focusing our energies on increasing overall BarterDEX usability.
+At present, while AtomicDEX is in its early stages, we are focusing our energies on increasing overall AtomicDEX usability.

-### Future Capabilities: Jumblr Automates the BarterDEX Trading Process for the User
+### Future Capabilities: Jumblr Automates the AtomicDEX Trading Process for the User

-In the future, Jumblr will simply be a client of the BarterDEX service when providing privacy to non-KMD cryptocurrencies.
+In the future, Jumblr will simply be a client of the AtomicDEX service when providing privacy to non-KMD cryptocurrencies.

-When a user activates Jumblr for a non-KMD coin, Jumblr will instruct BarterDEX to trade the non-KMD coin into transparent KMD according to the current prices.
+When a user activates Jumblr for a non-KMD coin, Jumblr will instruct AtomicDEX to trade the non-KMD coin into transparent KMD according to the current prices.
 The underlying value now being in KMD, the Jumblr protocol performs the entirety of the process previously described.
-With the underlying value made private, Jumblr will direct BarterDEX to exchange the value back to the user’s chosen cryptocurrency.
+With the underlying value made private, Jumblr will direct AtomicDEX to exchange the value back to the user’s chosen cryptocurrency.
 Finally, Jumblr will return the final sum to a new cryptocurrency address, provided by the user at the outset of the process.

 Due to market fluctuations, depending on liquidity, it is possible that a user will experience slippage in the underlying value of their non-KMD cryptocurrency.
-While it would be possible to prearrange the trade on BarterDEX (thereby eliminating any slippage), there is no available method to make such an arrangement without leaking privacy information.
-The party performing the second half of the trade onBarterDEX would be a central point of failure.
-Therefore, the most private method for non-KMD privacy creation is to simply rely on the active BarterDEX liquidity providers.
+While it would be possible to prearrange the trade on AtomicDEX (thereby eliminating any slippage), there is no available method to make such an arrangement without leaking privacy information.
+The party performing the second half of the trade onAtomicDEX would be a central point of failure.
+Therefore, the most private method for non-KMD privacy creation is to simply rely on the active AtomicDEX liquidity providers.

 ## A Word on Risks Inherent in Jumblr and the Komodo Ecosystem